Hoeijmakers/Plot_FastChem/README.md

             Line thicknesses.
         self.Tcolor: str
-            Matplotlib colour of the temperature profile on the second axis. self.Tstyle: str
+            Matplotlib colour of the temperature profile on the second axis. self.Talpha: float
+            Transparency value of the TP profile.
+        self.Tstyle: str
             Matplotlib short-hand line style for the TP profile. self.plot_TP: Bool